cwcowell/instakarma/test_plans/bot-test-plan.md

 Then logs leaderboard request
 And messages Slack with all objects and karma in descending karma order And message excludes people
+PASS

+Given there are entities with the same karma
+When @alice `/instakarma leaderboard`
+Then logs leaderboard request
+And messages Slack with all objects and karma in descending karma order And tied entries are alphabetical order
+PASS

 Given there are no entities in DB
 When @alice `/instakarma leaderboard`
 Then logs leaderboard request
-And messages Slack with headers but no values
+And messages Slack with header but no values
 And message excludes people

-Given there are entities with the same karma
-When @alice `/instakarma leaderboard`
-Then logs leaderboard request
-And messages Slack with all objects and karma in descending karma order And tied entries are alphabetical order
+PASS

 ## /instakarma my-stats